Are Egyptian cotton bed sheets really the best? Our sleep editor investigates

 Looking through this list got me thinking: whether they're made from Egyptian cotton or durable linen, breathable bamboo or super-smooth eucalyptus, the best bed sheets can be seriously expensive.

 You shouldn't have to drop a few hundred dollars to get a decent night's sleep.
 When you buy microfiber bedding, you don't have to.
 Sure, it won't feel as crisp or clean as Egyptian cotton, and it's a far less sustainable option, but it might be the best bet for buyers on a budget.
+Remember, the best affordable bed sheets should look and feel expensive.

-Is Egyptian cotton worth it?
+Is Egyptian cotton worth the money?

 Where can I buy Egyptian cotton sheets?